RoseauTechnologies/Roseau_Load_Flow/doc/usage/Connecting_Elements.md

 >>> load.disconnect()
 ```

-Now, the load does not belong anymore to the network `en`.
+Now, the loads no longer belongs to the network `en`.
 Symmetrically, the network doesn't have this load anymore:

 ```pycon
 >>> load.network